Satemwa Tea Estate, Malawi.

 Wongani Jambo, 19 years old

-Ongani Jambo will be studying for a Bachelor of Arts Degree in Media Development at the University of Malawi (Chancellor College).
+Ongani Jambo is studying for a Bachelor of Arts Degree in Media Development at the University of Malawi (Chancellor College).

 Alex is studying Medical Laboratory Science at Malemolo Health Science College.